Luiz-NP/pubnews/README.md

-# PUBNEWS - A News website for events in the city! | Static Visual Management
+# PUBNEWS - A News website for events in the city!

 <h3>What was used?</h3>